Former Trump manager Manafort to plead guilty in Mueller probe: court documents

 Manafort’s decision could be a blow to Trump, who last month praised his former aide for not entering into an agreement with prosecutors, as the president’s former personal lawyer Michael Cohen had.

-Writing on Twitter on Aug.
-22, Trump said, “Unlike Michael Cohen, he refused to ‘break’ - make up stories in order to get a ‘deal.
+On Twitter on Aug.
+22, Trump wrote: “Unlike Michael Cohen, he refused to ‘break’ - make up stories in order to get a ‘deal.
 Such respect for a brave man!”

-According to the court filing, the change of conspiracy against the United States includes money laundering, tax fraud, failing to disclose his foreign bank accounts, and acting as an unregistered lobbyist for pro-Russian politicians in Ukraine.
-The second count, for conspiracy to obstruct justice, relates to attempts to tamper with witnesses related to his foreign lobbying.
+According to the court filing, the charge of conspiracy against the United States includes money laundering, tax fraud, failing to disclose foreign bank accounts, and acting as an unregistered lobbyist for pro-Russian politicians in Ukraine.
+The second count, for conspiracy to obstruct justice, concerns attempts to tamper with witnesses related to Manafort’s foreign lobbying.

+Manafort’s conviction in Alexandria, Virginia, last month was at a trial arising from Mueller’s investigation.
+Trump has denied colluding with the Russians and the Russians have denied interfering.

+Rick Gates, Manafort’s former business partner and the campaign’s deputy chairman, pleaded guilty to lesser charges in exchange for his cooperation, later testifying against Manafort in Virginia.
+Gates may have been a prosecution witness in his Washington trial as well.

 Reporting by Nathan Layne and Susan Heavey; Writing by Doina Chiacu; Editing by Lisa Lambert and Howard Goller